IGPenguin/mobile-toolkit/README.md

 * `atestmonkey` Default test with random seed and 15000 input events
 * `atestmonkey <event-count>` Test with random seed and custom input event count
 * `atestmonkey <event-count> <seed>` Test with custom seed and custom event count
-* Perform automated stress test using [Application Excersciser Monkey](https://developer.android.com/studio/test/monkey)
+* Perform automated stress test using [Application Exerciser Monkey](https://developer.android.com/studio/test/monkey)
 * You can end test prematurely using ctrl^c or `atestmonkeykill` in case something goes wrong
 * App under test needs to be pinned to fullscreen mode to prevent unwanted interactions elsewhere
 * Screen pinning button location is directly tied to OS version and device manufacturer skin.